Q: Which of the following statements accurately describes the null hypothesis? Select all that apply.

-- The null hypothesis typically assumes that observed data does not occur
+- The null hypothesis typically assumes that observed data does not occur by chance.

-- The null hypothesis is accepted as true only if there is convincing
+- The null hypothesis is accepted as true only if there is convincing evidence for it.

-- The null hypothesis is assumed to be true unless there is convincing
+- The null hypothesis is assumed to be true unless there is convincing evidence to the contrary.

-- The null hypothesis typically assumes that observed data occurs by
+- The null hypothesis typically assumes that observed data occurs by chance.

 Q: What term describes the probability of rejecting the null hypothesis